Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Document what you added to and how you tweaked your game to improve its game feel.**

 **Jackson:** This was my assigned sub role.
 I implemented:
 - The ADSR class to make movement feel smoother.
+[PlayerADSR](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Player/PlayerADSR.cs#L1).
+This was done without a delay phase for simplification.
 - The health/damage display to swarmlings so that the player can see how close they are to death.
 - The two camera controller types and their logic.
 We had issues with position lock limiting the player view, but the mouse-focus camera was too fast for some players and we could not get lerping to work, so we allowed the user to switch between them.
+[CameraController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/_GameManagement/CameraController.cs#L71)
 - The correspondance of colors in the UI text to the game elements (matter currency label should be in the color of matter resource nodes, for example)
 - Screen shakes on damage.